Does Vitamin D Help With Depression?

 In women with type 2 diabetes, the study found that taking vitamin D supplements dramatically reduced anxiety levels.
 According to a different study, people with anxiety had decreased levels of the hormone calcidiol.

-Search We Level Up FL Vitamin D And Depression Resources
+Search We Level Up FL Does Vitamin D Help With Depression?
+What You Need To Know Resources